Direct answers

 Migration overview

-Portugal's resident population reached 10,749,635 in 2024.
-The natural balance was still negative, with more deaths than births, but positive net migration added 143,641 people and kept the country in population growth.
+Portugal's resident population was 10,749,635 on 1 January 2025.
+In the 2024 demographic balance, deaths still exceeded births, but positive net migration plus statistical adjustment added 143,641 people and kept the country in population growth.

 The foreign-resident stock reported by AIMA was 1,543,697 at 31 December 2024.
 Read that as a resident-foreigner count, not as a full foreign-born population count.